Georgia Prevention Project, Hosting Organization

 The Georgia Prevention Project is a statewide prevention program aimed at reducing the use of dangerous drugs among teens and young adults.
 We accomplish our work through awareness campaigns, educational programming and strategic partnerships with national and community based organizations.

 Substance Abuse Research Alliance (SARA) is a program of the Georgia Prevention Project.
-With more than 60 participants, SARA includes researchers and practitioners with a wide spectrum of experience in substance misuse work.
-SARA participants represent organizations ranging from public universities to the CDC.
+With more than 200 participants, SARA includes researchers and practitioners with a wide spectrum of experience in substance misuse work.
+SARA participants represent organizations ranging across the academic, federal and state, and private sectors.